euwbah/musescore-xen-tuner/README.md

 - `A4: 440`
   - Chooses the 12edo nominal A4 as the reference note, sets A4 to 440hz.
   - Because of how this plugin works, the tuning note must be without accidental (it has to be a nominal)
+  - **Do not suffix this line with 'hz'**
 - `0 203.91 294.13 498.04 701.96 792.18 996.09 1200`
   - Sets a cycle of 7 nominals extending upwards/downwards from A4.
   - Tunes 7 nominals to 203.91cents, 294.13c, 498.04c, 701.96c, etc... respectively, representing the note names A, B, C, etc...
 (3-limit JI)
   - The last number sets equave to 1200c.
 - `bb.bb 7 bb b (113.685) # x 2 x.x`
   - Declares a chain of accidentals that goes: two double-flats, triple-flat (accidental code `7` according to the [spreadsheet](https://docs.google.com/spreadsheets/d/1kRBJNl-jdvD9BBgOMJQPcVOHjdXurx5UFWqsPf46Ffw/edit?usp=sharing)), double-flat, flat, natural/none, sharp, double-sharp, triple-sharp (accidental code `2`), two double-sharps.
   - Each step in the flat/sharp direction lowers/raises the pitch by 113.685 cents respectively.
+It is also possible to have irregular sizes for different accidentals in a chain, separate example below.
   - Accidentals in a one chain are mutually exclusive.
 That is, you cannot have two different accidentals within the same chain applied to the same note.
   - Declaring the chain of accidentals limits the search space of the 'transpose up/down to nearest pitch' function such that only the declared accidentals are regarded. (too many accidentals / nominals will cause lag.)
 - `\.\ \ (21.506) / /./`